indexed-finance/nirn/docs/Token-Adapters.md

 Token adapters are the points of contact between a vault, or any other contract using Nirn, and the supported lending protocols.
 They create a standard interface by which any contract can use any supported protocol without understanding the details of how it handles deposits, withdrawals or conversion between underlying and wrapped amounts.

+## Risks

+In order to ensure the security of vaults, it is critically important that the conversion from a wrapped balance to an underlying balance **always be precisely the amount of tokens that can be instantly liquidated** by burning the wrapped tokens, and that this conversion rate **can never be inflated by an attacker who is then able to withdraw the tokens used to inflate it**.

+That last one is very important -- if an attacker can inflate the conversion rate, but they are unable to withdraw the tokens used for the inflation, then there is no systemic risk.
+If, however, it is possible to use flash loans or some other mechanism to inflate a conversion rate and then deflate it without suffering a net loss, that poses a major risk to our system.

+Additionally, converted amounts should never be extrapolated to anything else.
+For example, if we have a vault with 50% of its assets in a Compound token, it **must not** extrapolate the converted value of its cTokens to estimate the total value of the vault.
+This would be a critical vulnerability.

 ## Design Principles

 ### Precision